 - The algal growth occurs in the presence of sunlight.
 It utilizes the inorganic wastes formed by the organic matter decomposition and releases oxygen.

-From the above two mechanisms, it is clear that the algae and bacteria work mutually to fulfill each other’s requirement.
-The bacteria use oxygen released by the algae, to oxidize the biodegradable organics.
-A carbon-dioxide release as the result of organic waste oxidation by the bacteria and later used by the algae to facilitate reduction of inorganic wastes like nitrogen, phosphorus compounds etc.
+From the above two mechanisms, it is clear that the algae and bacteria work mutually to fulfil each other’s requirement.
+The bacteria use oxygen released by the algae to oxidize the biodegradable organics.
+The oxidation of organic waste by the bacteria releases carbon dioxide.
+Later, algae harness carbon dioxide to reduce inorganic wastes like nitrogen, phosphorus compounds etc.

 Process Involved in Oxidation Pond

 The process involved in the conversion of industrial and domestic wastewater into simple form includes:

 - Firstly, the industrial or domestic wastewater influents enter the oxidation pond through the inlet system.

 - Then, the bacteria utilize the biodegradable organics and convert them into inorganic compounds by releasing carbon dioxide.
 Achromobacter, Proteus, Alcaligenes, Pseudomonas, Thiospirillum, Rhodothecae etc., are the following genera of the bacteria that predominate in the stabilization pond.

 - The algal biomass in the oxidation pond utilizes the inorganic compounds in the presence of sunlight and carbon dioxide released during the oxidation of organic waste.
 Chlorella, Euglena, Scenedermus and Microcystis are the most common genera of algae predominating in the stabilization pond.